HIGH SCHOOL AND ENGLISH LANGUAGE SCHOOL

 I live in another province/territory in Canada.
 Can I go to school in British Columbia?

 Yes.
 There are many options for school and academics in British Columbia.
-If you choose to attend school in-person rather than a homeschool or correspondence program from your own province, then there may be fees involved.
+If you choose to attend school in BC.
 Each student’s situation is unique and details, including fees, will be discussed on an individual basis.

 I live in another province/terrtory.
 Will my school credits transfer to a school in Victoria?